Banafsheh Deh, Nur

-Banafsheh Deh (بنفشه ده) is a village in, and the capital of, Mianrud Rural District of Chamestan District, Nur County, Mazandaran province, Iran.
+Banafsheh Deh (بنفشه ده) is a village in, and the capital of, Mianrud Rural District in Chamestan District of Nur County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 478 in 132 households.
 The following census in 2011 counted 448 people in 130 households.
 The 2016 census measured the population of the village as 473 people in 155 households.